Penelope

 $ python penelope.py -p foo -f en -t en --parser foo_parser.py --title "Custom EN dictionary"

-As above but set its title and use foo_parser.py to parse the input dictionary definitions.
+As above but set its title and use foo_parser.py

-A detailed description of custom parser/collation
+input dictionary definitions.
+A detailed description of custom

-can be found in the old page.
+parser/collation can be found in the old

 Example 13